openhab/openhab-js/README.md

 You can use `null` for a trigger parameter to skip its configuration.

 You may use `SwitchableJSRule` to create a rule that can be enabled and disabled with a Switch Item.
-As an extension to `JSRule`, its syntax is the same, however you can specify an Item name (using the `switchItemName` rule config property) if you don't like the automatically created Item's name.
+As an extension to `JSRule`, its syntax is the same, however, you can specify an Item name (using the `switchItemName` rule config property) if you don't like the automatically created Item's name.

 See [openhab-js : triggers](https://openhab.github.io/openhab-js/triggers.html) in the API documentation for a full list of all triggers.